-In line with International Sporting norms, this is not applicable to competitors who hold International or Foreign licenses of another ASN/FMN and who are resident in South Africa or have South Africa as its parent ASN/FMN may score in the parent ASN's/FMN's championship.
+In line with international sporting norms, this is not applicable to competitors who hold FIM international or licenses of another ASN/FMN (with MSA's permission) and who are resident in South Africa or have South Africa as their parent ASN/FMN.
+Such competitors may score points in MSA's championships.